RBL Bank CEO quits ahead of term end, interim chief claims it has RBI support

 “I can assure you the bank and its management have the full support of the RBI.
 I was the successor that the board chose yesterday, and the RBI nominee approved it,” Rajeev Ahuja said in a conference call on Sunday.
 “These developments are not on account of any concern on advances, asset quality and deposits level of the bank.
 We want to allay any concerns any of you may have in this regard.
 The bank has the full support of the RBI,” he said.

 “The board has elevated an existing member of the management team to the interim MD & CEO role which should allay concerns on the strategy and smooth functioning of the bank as well as the strength of the overall franchise.
-The management team of the bank is also fully committed with Rajeev Ahuja to take the Bank forward,” the bank said.
-RBL Bank said the financials of the bank remain robust.
+The management team of the bank is also fully committed with Rajeev Ahuja to take the Bank forward,” the bank said in a statement.

+“I do not want to pre-empt why Vishwavir Ahuja proceeded on leave six months before his term ends,” the new CEO said.
+On Saturday, the board accepted the request of Vishwavir Ahuja to go on leave.

 Earlier this year, RBL had sought approval from the RBI to appoint Ahuja for another three-year term at the bank’s helm.
 The regulator, however, had allowed RBL to extend his term by one year starting June 30, 2021.